Skip to main content

 Use it for single-process applications.
 For delivery across processes on one host, see UnixSocketPubSub.
 For distributed delivery, see RedisStreamsPubSub or GoogleCloudPubSub.

-Because it is in-process, events are not persisted and are not shared with other processes.
+Because it's in-process, events aren't persisted and aren't shared with other processes.
 Wrap it in CachingPubSub when you need replay for resumable streams.

 Usage example